-Craft: A sit-in sea kayak of adequate buoyancy, fitted with deck lines (perimeter lines) fore and aft, a minimum of two bulkheads, minimum of two hatches and a minimum length of 435cm/14'6".
+Craft: A sit-in sea kayak of adequate buoyancy, fitted with deck lines (perimeter lines) fore and aft toggles, a minimum of two bulkheads and a minimum of two hatches.
 The hull shape must be conducive to edge-turning and pivot turns required at this level.
-Skegs and rudders are acceptable when used as appropriate.
+Skegs and rudders are acceptable when used appropriately.